fidafathima/TaskManagement_front-end/README.md

 - JWT authentication.
 - Redux,Redux-persist
 - Search functionality for tasks
+- Back-end is developed using Django:https://github.com/fidafathima/TaskManagement_Back-end/tree/master

 # Prerequisites
 - Node.js (v14 or later)
 - npm (Node package manager)

-Clone this repository to your local machine
+- Clone this repository to your local machine
         npm install
         npm start
-Install dependencies via NPM or yarn
+- Install dependencies via NPM or yarn

 -The frontend will be accessible at http://localhost:5173/